-Almost all airlines can normally cater for a maximum allowance of 20 kg of luggage per person.
-Firstly, to ensure that luggage does not exceed the maximum weight of 20kg/25kg (check-in) and 10 kg for carry-on ba, weighing of luggage prior to arrival at airport is advised.
+Almost all airlines can generally cater for a maximum allowance of 20 kg of luggage per person.
+Firstly, to ensure that luggage does not exceed the maximum weight of 20kg/25kg (check-in) and 10 kg for carry-on ba, weighing of luggage before arrival at the airport is advised.
 Parents are also kindly requested to check that there are no liquids or sharp objects in the carry-on bag before checking in.

 In addition, parents are requested to check that there are no sharp objects or liquids in their children’s carry-on baggage.

-As there are a very limited number of places on these horseback riding camps & staycations, particularly during the high season, making the reservation before the end of January of year of travel or earlier is advisable so you can organise and book flights in advance.
+As there are a very limited number of places on these Airlinguee horseback riding camps Ireland and equestrian staycations, particularly during the high season, making the reservation before the end of January of year of travel or earlier is advisable so you can organise and book flights in advance.

-There are normally two payment installments: a deposit of 20% approx at time of booking the horse riding camp or horseback riding adult staycation and the outstanding amount to be paid within 4 to 6 weeks prior to equestrian riding camp commencement.
+In general, there usually are two payment installments: a deposit of between 20% – 33%, at the time of booking the horse riding camp or horseback riding adult staycation and the outstanding amount to be paid: 2-4 weeks prior to equestrian riding camp commencement.

-The cancellation policy varies according to each equestrian centre.
-Please read the cancelation policy carefully prior to booking and signing the equestrian centre or language school’s registration form.
+The cancellation policy will vary according to each centre.
+Please read the cancelation policy carefully before booking and signing the equestrian centre or language school’s registration form.

-Some airlines do offer accompanying assistance of a minor during the trip to Ireland: This service is normally booked when purchasing your flight:
+Some airlines do offer unaccompanied assistance for minors travelling to Ireland: This service is booked directly with airline when purchasing your flights:

 In the event that the student is taking medication for allergies or any other symptoms during the trip and as some medicine in the country of residence do not come under the same name in Ireland, we recommend you buy the medication in the country of residence and bring it with you.
 In the event of taking prescription medication, parents must inform establishment on booking and fill out a specific form detailing all medical records affecting the student.

-Finally, to ensure the proper running of programs and camps, each student is obliged to comply with the regulations and rules of good student and rider behaviour, respecting the teaching and auxiliary staff of the centres and Airlinguee members at all times.
-In the event that the student does not respect the rules of equestrian centres, residences, English schools and their employees: horse riding teachers, English teachers, group leaders, disrupts or alters the dynamics of student groups and classes due to misbehaving during their trip to Ireland, Airlinguee, the equestrian centre or academy and its employees have the right to expel the student from the course or program.
-In such events, all costs and organization of the student’s return to their country of origin will be borne by the parents or guardian.
+To ensure the smooth running of programmes and camps, each student must comply with the regulations and rules of good student and rider behaviour, respecting the teaching and auxiliary staff of the centres and Airlinguee members at all times.
+If the student does not respect the rules of equestrian centres, school residences, English schools and their employees: horse riding instructors, English teachers, or group leaders, disrupts or alters the dynamics of student groups and classes due to misconduct during their trip to Ireland, Airlinguee, the equestrian centre or academy and its employees have the right to expel the student from the course or programme.
+In such cases, parents or guardians will bear all costs and organization of the student’s return to their country of origin.